 - a Bank/Building Society staff member at the Applicant's branch or

 - the Applicant's employer (if the employer is public sector or a large private employer).

-6.10 If the Referee is determined to be a person not qualifying to act as such the Application will be initially put on hold and a letter or if applicant applied online email will be sent to the Applicant to notify them that to continue with the application they will need to provide a suitable Referee who meets all the requirements and if the Application Process cannot continue due to lack of the Application is rejected.
+6.10 If the Referee is determined to be a person not qualifying to act as such the Application will be initially put on hold and a letter (or if applicant applied online email) will be sent to the Applicant to notify them that to continue with the application they will need to provide a suitable Referee who meets all the requirements.
+If a suitable Referee is not provided the application will be rejected.